 Regular-size backpacks and handbags can be taken into the tours.
 Large luggage, hiking backpacks or military backpacks are not allowed inside the castles and the museum.

 Please note that luggage inspection on a sample basis can occur at the entrance to Neuschwanstein Castle.
 This serves to ensure the security of all our visitors.

 Baggage cannot be stored in the Ticket-Center Hohenschwangau.
-There are some lockers (medium size) in front of the Tourist Information in Hohenschwangau.

 No. It is strictly forbidden to take photographs or movies inside all sights.

 Yes.
 The Pöllat gorge has been accessible since mid-May 2019.

 In case of bad weather and in winter time the gorge will be closed for safety reasons.
 For further information, please contact the Tourist Information +49 (0)83 62/81 98 0.
 Many Thanks.